Tekton Task

 Tekton is made up of two main components: tasks and pipelines.

-• Tasks (opens new window) are the basic building blocks of Tekton.
+- Tasks are the basic building blocks of Tekton.
 They are Kubernetes resources that define a single unit of work.
 A task usually consist of running a shell script to do anything from cloning a Git repository, to running unit test, to building a Docker image.

-• Pipelines (opens new window) are a collection of tasks that are run in a specific order.
+- Pipelines are a collection of tasks that are run in a specific order.
 Pipelines can be used to automate complex CI/CD workflows

-The actual running instance of of both of these components are also captured with the Kubernetes CRDs TaskRun (opens new window) and PipelineRun (opens new window).
+The actual running instance of of both of these components are also captured with the Kubernetes CRDs TaskRun and PipelineRun.

 In this lab we will be taking a look at creating and running a Tekton Task, and in the next lab we will look at putting together a set of task in order to run a Tekton pipeline.